 10:00 AM EST, 17:00 IST

-In response to the crisis, CAM initiated a targeted fundraising campaign to strengthen and support the ongoing needs of communities in Israel.
-At the onset of the "Iron Swords" war, the philanthropic arm of CAM worked swiftly to identify communities, organizations and people in need of immediate assistance, focusing on those directly supporting citizens and strengthening community resilience.
+In response to the crisis, CAM launched a targeted fundraising campaign to support the urgent needs of communities in Israel.
+At the onset of the "Iron Swords" war, CAM’s philanthropic arm swiftly identified communities, organizations, and individuals requiring immediate assistance, focusing on those directly supporting citizens and strengthening community resilience.

-Over the past year, with the steadfast support and solidarity of donors and activists committed to making a difference, CAM distributed $4 million to over 60 organizations, people and communities.
-These funds have enabled vital projects and initiatives including mental care, physical reparations, and community resilience to help these communities recover, rebuild, and adapt to the harsh realities of war.
+Over the past year, thanks to the steadfast support and solidarity of donors and activists, CAM distributed $4 million to over 60 organizations, individuals, and communities.
+These funds have enabled critical initiatives, including mental health care, physical reparations, and community resilience programs—helping communities recover, rebuild, and adapt to the harsh realities of war.

 Safe Heart (Nova)